railwayapp/docs/src/pages/reference/accounts.md

 width={642} height={326} quality={80} />

 If the Discord user has not joined the Railway Discord server, linking the account will automatically invite the Discord user to the server.

+### Discord Support

+Every user now must link their Discord account and their account must be within good standing to ask questions within the Discord.

 ### Priority Boarding Enrollment